 There are so many benefits to having a pool.
 It promotes a healthy lifestyle, it helps you reach your fitness goals, and it enhances your family time.
-Are there downfalls to swimming in your pool regularly, though?
-One common complaint of pool owners is that swimming daily damages hair.
+But how does swimming impact healthy long hair?
+One common complaint of pool owners is that routine swimming pool use damages healthy long hair.
 However, it is possible to have both a healthy body and healthy hair with a swimming pool.

 We’ll discuss why pool water damages hair and how to keep it healthy while swimming daily.

 How Swimming Can Damage Your Healthy Long Hair

 The chlorine you use to keep your pool sanitary is the number one culprit of damaged hair.
 It dries out the scalp and hair alike.
 Chlorine actually strips your hair of its natural oils, causing it to become brittle and break at the ends.
 This leads to poor texture and appearance in your hair.

 If you have a saltwater pool, you know the health and maintenance benefits of saltwater over chlorine.
 If you’re thinking your hair is better protected with saltwater, it’s true.
 It exposes you to less chemicals, and the gentleness of saltwater is easier on skin and hair.

 How to Have Healthy Hair with a Swimming Pool

 In order to maintain that long, healthy hair as an avid swimmer, you have to address the low moisture levels it creates.
 Following some simple hair care routines before, while, and after swimming will go a long way.